poonchuanan/tp/docs/UserGuide.md

 ### 4.1.1 Adding a food entry

-Adds a food entry with its respective calories to the list.
+Want to add a food entry?
+This features solves it by adding a food entry with its respective calories to the list.

 Format: `add f/ **FOOD_DESCRIPTION** c/ **CALORIE_COUNT** <d/ **DATE**>`